I NEED TO CATCH A GIANT BLUEFIN TUNA

 Day Trips:

-ID & Fishing License: Required for everyone.
-Get any necessary endorsements (e.g., crab trap or sturgeon stamp).
+ID & Fishing License: Required for everyone over 16.
+Get any necessary endorsements (e.g., crab trap or ocean endorsement).
+The app is Wonderful.

 Clothing: COLD: Dress in layers, with waterproof outerwear.
 Top: Thermal shirt, sun shirt, hoodie, rain shell.
 Bottom: Thermal pants, non-cotton pants, rubber bib.
 Extras: Hat, face gaiter, waterproof boots, gloves, sunglasses.
-HOT: Lighter attire like a sun shirt, hat, and non-slip shoes.
+HOT: Lighter attire like a sun shirt, light long pants, hat, and non-slip shoes.

 Cash: Bring cash for tips (15-20% of ticket cost), rental gear ($10-30), tackle ($5-10), and fish processing fees (usually $10-50).
 Some boats take Venmo, but all accept cash.